-To control and mitigate the adverse environmental impacts of the projects in our operations, we have formulated a series of procedures to assess the environmental risks of the projects in accordance with the standard of ISO 14001 environmental management system.
-Moreover, regular internal audits on the effectiveness and level of compliance of environmental management system are carried out annually.
+To control and mitigate the adverse environmental impacts of the projects in our operations, we have formulated a series of procedures to assess the environmental risks of these projects in accordance with the standard of the ISO 14001 environmental management system.
+Moreover, regular internal audits on the effectiveness and level of environmental management systems compliance are carried out.
 The potential environmental risks of the projects include, but are not limited to noise pollution and hazardous waste discharge.
 Relevant measures to mitigate the corresponding environmental risks of projects have been carried out in accordance with the relevant assessment procedures.